Jacobian-Free Newton-Krylov with a globalization method for solving groundwater flow models of multi-layer aquifer systems: Introduction

 Integrated Water Flow Model (IWFM) \cite{IWFM_2024} is an integrated hydrologic model that has been developed and maintained by California Department of Water Resources to simulate the movement of water through land surface, root zone and groundwater as well as the flow interactions between land surface and subsurface.
 An important part of the current edition of IWFM is keeping the non-linear features of surface and subsurface flow processes and how they interact with each other.
 At its core, IWFM simulates groundwater heads in a multi-layer aquifer system as well as the flows between the layers.
 Stream and lake flows are also simulated in IWFM.
 The impact of stream flows and lakes on the groundwater system is modeled by continuously solving the conservation equations for groundwater, streams, and lakes.

-\paragraph{Contributions.} The primary goals of this manuscript are: \begin{enumerate} \item Develop a JFNK approach with a globalization scheme to solve large and complex nonlinear systems of equations that arise in the groundwater flow; such problems pose challenges because of the multiple aquifer layers and the non-smoothness inherent in the models. \item Explore the benefits, if any, and accuracy of the JFNK method over the Newton method, and identify the specific situations where the JFNK method is more efficient. \item Integrate the JFNK approach into IWFM software and study the impact of the algorithm's adaptability on real-life models such as California Central Valley Groundwater$-$Surface Water Simulation Model (C2VSim) \cite{C2VSimFG_2020}. \end{enumerate} To the best of our knowledge, this is the first documented attempt to solve integrated groundwater, stream and lake flow equations using the JFNK method.
-Although ParFlow refers to an optional Jacobian-free solution approach in its documentation, there are no details provided regarding any benefits or accuracy associated with using this method.
+\paragraph{Contributions.} The primary goals of this manuscript are: \begin{enumerate} \item Develop a JFNK approach with a globalization scheme to solve large and complex nonlinear systems of equations that arise in the groundwater flow; such problems pose challenges because of the multiple aquifer layers and the non-smoothness inherent in the models. \item Explore the benefits, and accuracy of the JFNK method over the Newton method, and identify the specific situations where the JFNK method is more efficient. \item Integrate the JFNK approach into IWFM software and study the impact of the algorithm's adaptability on real-life models such as California Central Valley Groundwater$-$Surface Water Simulation Model (C2VSim) \cite{C2VSimFG_2020}. \end{enumerate}

+To the best of our knowledge, this is the first documented attempt to solve groundwater flow equations discretized by finite element method using the JFNK method.
+Although ParFlow \cite{maxwell2025parflow} refers to an optional Jacobian-free solution approach in its documentation, there are no details provided regarding any benefits or accuracy associated with using this method.

 \paragraph{Organization.} The paper is organized in the following manner: In Section \ref{sec:JFNK_algo}, we provide a brief introduction of the JFNK method.
 Section \ref{sec1:Model} defines the governing equation applied to the groundwater flow model for multi-layer aquifer system.
 In Section \ref{sec:Numerical examples}, we present the numerical results.
 In section \ref{sec:Implementation_IWFM}, we integrate the JFNK methodology in IWFM and finally summarize our findings and potential future work in section \ref{sec:Conclusion}.